dexterneutron/pybootcamp/README.md

 # PyBootcamp

-Here you camp find the exercises for the Python Bootcamp
+Here you can find the exercises for the Python Bootcamp